Wivik/pyp-boy/README.md

 ### Roadmap

 - Translate the story in English, multilingual support may be useful.
+	+ Translation done, the multilingual support is not yet implemented
 - The story does not takes account in the character's selected gender yet, it would be nice to implement it later.
 - The MAP tab is intended to display the various discovered locations using OSM as a background.
 It will try to create a fictional map using actual ones.
 - Continue the story.